Exeter, gateway to the South West- and two delightful dogs

 We live in a comfortable four bedroom house with a pleasant garden in a quiet location in Exeter, Devon - a charming small city.
-I am a vet and work long hours, but my husband is retired, so our three dogs are used to having lots of company.
+I am a vet and work long hours, but my husband is retired, so our two dogs are used to having lots of company.
 However, he does play golf, so they are used to being left alone for 5 to 6 hours on a regular basis.
 We have small grandchildren, and the dogs are very good with them.
 They sleep in our bedroom, but we would not expect you to sleep with them unless you chose to!
 We are a short walk to a large park where they expect an hour long romp most days, with ball chasing a favourite activity.
-The labradors love a dip in the stream at the end of the walk.We are planning to be away for a weekend in August, 2 weeks in September, 1 week in October and 3 weeks Feb/Mar 2018.
+The labrador loves a dip in the stream at the end of the walk.We are planning to be away for a weekend in August, 2 weeks in September, 1 week in October and 3 weeks Feb/Mar 2018.

 Our Home & Location